Sayfo: Butcher battalion in Bitlis

 A Kurdish rebellion in Bitlis province was suppressed shortly before the outbreak of war in November 1914.
 The CUP government reversed its previous opposition to the Hamidiye regiments, recruiting them to put down the rebellion.
 As elsewhere, military requisitions became pillage; in February, labor-battalion recruits began to disappear.
 In July and August 1915, 2,000 Chaldeans and Syriac Orthodox from Bitlis were among those who fled to the Caucasus when the Russian army retreated from Van.

 Before the war, Siirt and the surrounding area were Christian enclaves populated largely by Chaldean Catholics.
 Catholic priest Jacques Rhétoré estimated that there were 60,000 Christians living in the Siirt district (sanjak), including 15,000 Chaldeans and 20,000 Syriac Orthodox.
 Violence in Siirt began on 9 June with the arrest and execution of Armenian, Syriac Orthodox, and Chaldean clerics and notable residents, including the Chaldean bishop Addai Sher.

 After retreating from Persia, Djevdet led the siege of Van; he continued to Bitlis province in June with 8,000 soldiers, whom he called the "butcher battalion" (kassablar taburu).
 The arrival of these troops in Siirt led to more violence.
 District governor (mutasarrif) Serfiçeli Hilmi Bey and Siirt mayor Abdul Ressak were replaced because they did not support the killing.
 Forty local officials in Siirt organized the massacres.

 During the month-long massacre, Christians were killed in the streets or their houses (which were looted).
 The Chaldean diocese of Siirt was destroyed, including its library of rare manuscripts.
 The massacre was organized by Bitlis governor Abdülhalik Renda, the chief of police, the mayor, and other prominent local residents.
 The killing in Siirt was committed by çetes, and the surrounding villages were destroyed by Kurds; many local Kurdish tribes were involved.
 According to Venezuelan mercenary Rafael de Nogales, the massacre was planned as revenge for Ottoman defeats by Russia.
 De Nogales believed that Halil was trying to assassinate him, since the CUP had disposed of other witnesses.
 He left Siirt as quickly as he could, passing deportation columns of Syriac and Armenian women and children.

 Only 400 people were deported from Siirt; the remainder were killed or kidnapped by Muslims.
 The deportees (women and children, since the men had been executed) were forced to march west from Siirt towards Mardin or south towards Mosul, assaulted by police.
-As they passed through, their possessions (including their clothes) were stolen by local Kurds and Turks.
-Those unable to keep up were killed, and women considered attractive were abducted by police or Kurds, raped, and killed.
+As they passed through, their possessions, including their clothes, were stolen by local Kurds and Turks.
+Those unable to keep up were killed.
+Women considered attractive were abducted by police or Kurds, raped, and killed.
 One site of attacks and robbery by Kurds was the gorge of Wadi Wawela in Sawro kaza, northeast of Mardin.
 No deportees reached Mardin, and only 50 to 100 Chaldeans (of an original 7,000 to 8,000) reached Mosul.
 Three Assyrian villages in Siirt—Dentas, Piroze and Hertevin—survived the Sayfo, existing until 1968 when their residents emigrated.